knilios/final_project/README.md

   - project_manage.py
   - persons.csv

-# Guide
-* List of files in the final project repo
+# List of files in the final project repo

 1. project_handler.py
     - Is written in procedural code.
 The main purpose of it is to be link between each modules and class to work together.
 2. database.py